CTS-2301 (Unix/Linux Administration I) Project #6

 echo 'it works' > /var/ftp/pub/foo.txt

-chmod a+r /var/ftp/pub/foo.txt
+chmod a+r /var/ftp/pub/foo.txt # make file readable by everyone

-4. If desired you can edit /etc/vsftpd/vsftpd.conf to change the default behavior of the FTP server.
-For example you can add:
+4. If desired, you can edit /etc/vsftpd/vsftpd.conf to change the default behavior of the FTP server.
+For example, you can add:

-ftpd_banner=Welcome to the Kaos.coop FTP service!
+ftpd_banner=Welcome to the GCAW.org FTP service!

 6. From your non-root account, and from your home directory, try to connect to the anonymous FTP server: